koenvaneijk/snippy/README.md

 # SnipPy
 SnipPy is an open source snipping tool for Windows written in Python.
-It operates from the command-line with the `snippy` command.
-The goal of this project is to support other tools which can trigger the tool from the command line and use the output from the Windows lipboard.
+It operates from the command-line with the `snippy` command and allows you to capture a part of the screen, which then gets copied to the Windows clipboard for pasting.
+The goal of this project is to support other tools which can trigger the tool from the command line and use the output from the Windows clipboard.

 ## Getting started
 ### Prequisites